Mature Cataract – Understanding Its Causes, Symptoms, and Treatment

 FAQs

-What is Mature Cataract?
+What is a Mature Cataract?

 A mature cataract refers to an advanced stage of cataract development, where the lens becomes significantly cloudy, causing severe visual impairment.

-What is maturation of cataract?
+What is the maturation of cataract?

 A Mature cataract is opaque, which totally obscures the red reflex.
 Cataracts progress to a mature stage due to the gradual opacification of the lens, resulting in dense cloudiness that blocks the passage of light.